RandomFractals/vscode-data-table/README.md

 ## 🈸 Features

-- View `JSON` array data cell output in a simple html table with column sort, number, and date formatting
+- View `CSV` and `JSON` array data cell output in a simple html table with column sort, number, and date formatting.

 ...